lilobooter/imp/README.md

   dummy/unsaved entry is introduced by way of a #'d comment.
 This is not saved.

-  An alternative to evaluate and shell is read.
-This uses stdin to receive its input rather than command line arguments.
+  An alternative to evaluate and shell is cat.
+This uses stdin or file arguments to receive its input rather than command line arguments.

   To remove everything related to bc, you can run: